aidenbradley/Drupal-Test-Support/documentation/readme_support.md

 }
 ```

-### Travel to a date and time to a certain timezone
+### Time Travel to a date and time to a certain timezone
 To travel to a certain date and time to a certain timezone, call the `travelTo` method and pass a second argument of the timezone, such as `Europe/London`.

 ```php